Do you want to make your 40s and 50s the best time of your life? Find out how The Latte Lounge membership can help.

-Menopause can affect women in many different and individual ways.
-After the age of about 40 our hormone levels (oestrogen, progesterone and testosterone) start to decrease and fluctuate and women enter into ‘perimenopause’ - the phase of life leading up to menopause.
+Menopause can affect us in so many different and individual ways.
+After the age of about 40 (and sometimes younger), our hormone levels (oestrogen, progesterone and testosterone) start to decrease and fluctuate, and we enter into ‘perimenopause’ - the phase of life leading up to menopause.

 We have produced a symptom list to help you identify and track your own symptoms against the common list of symptoms.

 We recommend that you take a copy of this list along with your notes to any appointment with a GP or other healthcare provider.

 You do not need to experience all 34 symptoms to be in perimenopause or menopause.
 Likewise, you may experience some of these symptoms for reasons other than menopause too.

 All information contained within our symptom tracker has been verified by Dr Tina Peers, founder of The Menopause Consultancy

 The information in our symptom tracker document is also outlined below.

 For more information on perimenopause and menopause, please visit our dedicated resources area.

 The symptoms below are divided into physical symptoms (1-25 and emotional and mental symptoms (26-34).
 Click on each heading to read about each in detail:

 Hormones are very closely linked to your immune system.
 This is why, even if you’ve not suffered from allergies before, you may find some allergies developing.
 Common allergies may include hay fever, eczema, asthma and also food allergies.